aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/cssprimitivevalue/css_exs/_index.md

 ---
 title: CSSPrimitiveValue.CSS_EXS
 second_title: Aspose.SVG for .NET API Reference
-description: CSSPrimitiveValue field.
+description: CSSPrimitiveValue CSS_EXS field.
 The value is a length exs.
 The value can be obtained by using the getFloatValue method
 type: docs
 weight: 210
 url: /net/aspose.svg.dom.css/cssprimitivevalue/css_exs/